yuanqing/single-page-markdown-website/README.md

 The above command does the following:

 - Concatenates the given globs of Markdown files (`'*.md'`) and renders the result as a single-page website to `build/index.html`.
-- Copies any referenced local image files to the `build/images` directory.
+- Copies any local image file referenced in the Markdown to `build/images`.
-- Opens the rendered page in your default web browser (because of the `--open` flag).
+- Opens the rendered page in your default web browser.

 ## Configuration